 Protecting your pet

 To protect your pet from the dangers of blue-green algae, keep them well away from any lakes or ponds that you know or suspect to be contaminated.
-This is even more important if rain has been in short supply.
+This is even more important when rain has been in short supply.

 Providing an alternative water source, like a travel water bowl, for dogs on walks can help prevent them from drinking from contaminated lakes or ponds.